weiss/MongooseIM/doc/rest-api/Client-frontend.md

 1. Every request has to be authenticated.
 Please see the [Authentication](#authentication) section for more details.
-1. We advise that this API is served over HTTPS.
+1. We strongly advise that this API is served over HTTPS.
 1. User registration has to be done via other methods (f.e. using the [REST API for backend services](Administration-backend.md)).
 1. The relevant endpoint has to be configured on the server side.